fratambot/data-science-microservice-template/README.md

 ```

 ### Usage
-The API run on [http://localhost:8883/](http://localhost:8883/).
+The API runs on [http://localhost:8883/](http://localhost).

-You can interact with it from your browser using the FastAPI UI on [http://localhost:8883/docs](http://localhost:8883/docs)
+You can interact with it from your browser using the FastAPI UI on [http://localhost/docs](http://localhost/docs)

 ![alt text](https://github.com/fratambot/static/blob/main/images/FastAPI_UI.png?raw=True)